claudioc/jingo/README.md

 #### pages.title.asciiOnly

-  If this is set to true, Jingo will convert any non-Ascii character present in the title of the document to an ASCII equivalent (using iconv), when creating the filename of the document.
+  If this is set to true, Jingo will convert any non-Ascii character present in the title of the document to an ASCII equivalent (using transliteration), when creating the filename of the document.
 Default was true for Jingo < 1.0 while for Jingo >= 1.0 the default is false

 #### pages.title.lowercase